databrickslabs/mosaic/docs/source/api/vector-format-readers.rst

       """
       List layer names (in index order).
-       - in_path: file location for read; when used with `zip_path`, this will be the relative rawPath within a zip to open
+       - in_path: file location for read; when used with `zip_path`, this will be the relative path within a zip to open
        - driver: name of GDAL driver to use
        - zip_path: follows format 'zip:///some/file.zip' (Optional, default is None); zip gets opened something like:
           `with fiona.open('/test/a.shp', vfs='zip:///tmp/dir1/test.zip', driver='<driver>') as f:`